 Global trends, such as internationalization, growing societal concern about environmental sustainability, and rapid technological innovation cycles accelerate the demand for up-to-date competencies, both in the workplace and everyday life.
 While TVET systems are trying to adapt to global trends by identifying and implementing new qualifications and competencies, partnerships and peer learning can serve as effective accelerators to this process.

 The BILT project provides TVET institutions with a platform to explore and support the process of identification and implementation of new qualifications and competencies through an ecosystem approach.

-On the demand side, up-to-date curricula and training regulations reflect labour market and industry demands as well as social and political developments.
-Emerging trends in the private sector inform the regular update of curricula and training regulations in a quick and proactive manner.
+On the demand side, emerging trends in the private sector should inform the regular update of curricula and training regulations in a quick and proactive manner.
 The BILT project contributes to the identification of new future-oriented qualifications and competencies for relevant TVET careers, with special attention paid to the thematic fields of digitalization, greening, entrepreneurship, and migration, taking into account labour market needs, and economic and socio-political developments.